microsoft/vscode-go/README.md

 And for debugging:

-- delve: `go get -u -v github.com/derekparker/delve/cmd/dlv`
+- delve: Follow the instructions at https://github.com/derekparker/delve/wiki/Building.

 ## License
 [MIT](LICENSE)